Orders of Examination

 Filing Process:

-- An original plus two copies of the Application for Order of Examination must be sent to the General Civil Processing Unit in Room 102 of the Gordon D. Schaber Courthouse.
-It may be submitted in person, or via U.S. Mail.
+An original plus two copies of the Application for Order of Examination must be submitted to the Civil Filing Drop Box on the first floor of the the Gordon D. Schaber Courthouse, located at 720 9th Street, Sacramento, CA 95814, or by mail to the same address.
 A file-endorsed copy of the Judgment, if entered prior to November 13, 2007 must accompany the application.
 If the application is for the examination of a third party debtor, an affidavit supporting the application must also be submitted (Code of Civil Procedure §§ 491.110 or 708.120).

 Proofs of Service: